Gorleston-on-Sea

-Gorleston-on-Sea (/ˈgɔːrlstən/), known colloquially as Gorleston, is a town in the unparished area of Great Yarmouth, in the Great Yarmouth district, in the county of Norfolk, England.
-It is to the south of the town of Great Yarmouth, at the mouth of the River Yare, it was a port town at the time of the Domesday Book.
-The port then became a centre of fishing for herring along with salt pans used for the production of salt to preserve the fish.
+Gorleston-on-Sea (/ˈgɔːrlstən/), historically and colloquially known as Gorleston, is a seaside town in the borough of Great Yarmouth in Norfolk, England.
+It lies to the South of Great Yarmouth, on the opposite side of the mouth of the River Yare.
+Historically in Suffolk, it was a port town at the time of the Domesday Book in 1086.
+It was incorporated into Great Yarmouth in 1836.
+Gorleston's port became a centre of fishing for herring along with salt pans used for the production of salt to preserve the fish.
 In Edwardian times the fishing industry rapidly declined and the town's role changed to that of a seaside resort.